 While the Crusaders’ run to the Sweet 16 of the NCAA Tournament in 1998 is undoubtedly the highlight of Valparaiso University’s basketball postseason history, Valpo has built a strong tradition of consistently sending teams to postseason tournaments.

 The Crusaders’ postseason experience dates back to the 1930s, as Valpo advanced to the National Intercollegiate Basketball Tournament in 1938 and 1943.
 Valpo also earned a spot in the NCAA College Division Basketball Championship (now the Division II Championship) five times in the 1960s and 1970s, advancing as far as the national quarterfinals in 1962 and 1967.

-Most recently, Valpo earned an automatic berth into the NCAA Tournament in 2013 after winning the Horizon League Championship.
-As regular season champions the previous year, the Crusaders received an automatic bid to the NIT.
+Most recently, Valpo made its fourth consecutive postseason appearance, hosting a first-round game in the CIT against Columbia in 2014.
+The previous year saw the Crusaders earn an automatic berth into the NCAA Tournament in 2013 after winning the Horizon League Championship, while as regular season champions in 2012, the Crusaders received an automatic bid to the NIT.